 There’s something very useful in mapping our experience because it allows us to dispel some of our false imaginings or mistaken projections about what’s really going on.
-This is important because making erroneous assumptions about our world is, in a way, the source of all of our problems, disappointments, and difficulties.
+This mapping is described in the abhidharma teachings of the Buddha, and is important because making erroneous assumptions about our world is, in a way, the source of all of our problems, disappointments, and difficulties.
 We keep conjuring up imaginary things, imaginary entities, imaginary egos or “selfs,” and all the rest of it, and there’s no lasting happiness in our misperception.

 By dispassionately and calmly taking a closer, targeted look at what’s really going on and analyzing that which is appearing, arising, and passing away in our field of experience, we can let go of some of these troublesome projections that crop up.
 And so mapping our experience starts out as a descriptive and analytical tool, and finally it becomes a kind of liberating tool, which is its second purpose.